 Ratnasari Wargahadibrata of MoEF said, “The MoEF has arranged semi-decentralised system using both top-down and bottom-up approaches.
 With this, coordination between national and local governments is needed, particularly considering the reporting will need more detailed data.”
 She also stated that the ministry has a SIGN SMART to help cities and local governments calculate and report their GHG emissions and National Registry System to collect data and information on completed mitigation action.

-Rima Yuliantari Suharin of MoHA emphasised the importance of multi-stakeholder partnership.
+Rima Yuliantari Suharin of MoHA emphasised the importance of multi-stakeholder partnerships.
 “In achieving the SDGs indicators, local governments need to look at local conditions, potentials, and characteristics, as well as role-sharing between national and local governments and non-governmental organisations, such as universities, philanthropy institutions, and NGOs,” she added.

 Irfan Darliazi Yananto of Bappenas also emphasised the enabling environment provided by the national government.
 He stated that a Low-Carbon and Climate-Resilient Development has been integrated into the 2020-2024 National Mid-term Development Plan.
 This Development minimises the trade-off between economic development and environmental preservation.